 What is the peer review process for academic journals?

-Most researchers come across peer review when submitting a paper to a journal.
-The peer review’s aim is to present an author’s scholarly work to the scrutiny of experts in the same field and it serves two purposes: to ensure original and excellent articles are published in the journal and to improve the manuscript itself.
+Most researchers come across peer review when submitting a paper to a scholarly journal.
+The peer review’s aim is to present an author’s academic work to the scrutiny of experts in the same field and it serves two purposes: to ensure original and excellent articles are published in the journal and to improve the manuscript itself.
 This is beneficial to the author as peer reviewers provide suggestions to improve the quality of the paper while identifying any errors or omissions.

 Peer review has been used to evaluate written work since ancient Greece, first in the context of medical notes and then as a method to ascertain the quality of a publication after the invention of the printing press in 1453.
-One of the first journals to use it and formalise it was Philosophical Transactions, founded in 1665 by The Royal Society, which we mentioned in a previous article as the world’s first and longest-running scientific journal.
+One of the first academic journals to use it and formalise it was Philosophical Transactions, founded in 1665 by The Royal Society, which we mentioned in a previous article as the world’s first and longest-running scientific journal.

-From these early and illustrious beginnings, the peer review process has become the norm in academic publishing.
+From these early and illustrious beginnings, the peer review process has become the norm in academic journal publishing.
 When a researcher submits a paper, the editor will evaluate it to ensure it meets the aims and focus of the journal and if it selected, the article is sent to peer reviewers.
-Peer reviewers provide feedback on the paper in terms of quality, raise queries if something is unclear or needs additional explanation, and offer suggestions.
+Peer reviewers provide feedback on the research paper in terms of quality, raise queries if something is unclear or needs additional explanation, and offer suggestions.
 If the feedback is positive, the author is required to revise his/her paper according to the reviewers’ comments.

 Types of peer review